Salah Abdel-Shafi

 Salah Abdel-Shafi (صلاح عبد الشافي; born 29 August 1962) is a Palestinian economist, and the current Palestinian ambassador to Austria and permanent observer to the United Nations in Vienna, holding the position since September 2013.
-From 2010 to 2013 he served as the Palestinian ambassador to Germany, he was the first Palestinian representative to Germany to officially hold ambassadorial status.
-From 2006 to 2010 he was the Palestinian ambassador to Sweden.
-Formerly General Director of the Gaza Community Mental Health Programme, a consultant, and adviser to the World Bank.
+From 2010 to 2013, he served as the Palestinian ambassador to Germany, he was the first Palestinian representative to Germany to officially hold ambassadorial status.
+From 2006 to 2010, he was the Palestinian ambassador to Sweden.
+Abdel Shafi formerly served as General Director of the Gaza Community Mental Health Programme, a consultant, and adviser to the World Bank.

 Education & career

 He studied economics at Berlin School of Economics.
 His father was the Palestinian political and community leader Haidar Abdel-Shafi.

-On October 1, 2013, he was appointed Ambassador of the State of Palestine to Austria, and on October 24, 2013, he presented his credentials to the Austrian President.
+On October 1, 2013, he was appointed ambassador of the State of Palestine to Austria, and on October 24, 2013, he presented his credentials to the President of Austria.

-On October 17, 2014, Abdel Shafi presented his credentials as non-resident ambassador to the Republic of Slovenia to the President of the Republic.
-He is the first Palestinian ambassador since the Republic established Palestinian diplomatic representation there.
+On October 17, 2014, Abdel Shafi presented his credentials as non-resident ambassador to the President of Slovenia.
+He is the first Palestinian ambassador since Slovenia established a Palestinian diplomatic representation within the country.

-On October 15, 2021, he presented his credentials to Croatian Minister of Foreign Affairs and European Affairs Gordan Grlić-Radman as Non-Resident Ambassador of the State of Palestine to Croatia.
+On October 15, 2021, he presented his credentials to Croatian Minister of Foreign Affairs and European Affairs Gordan Grlić-Radman as non-resident ambassador of the State of Palestine to Croatia.